najlaauni/UniversityLife/SECI1013 - Discrete Structure/Assignment 2/README.md

   - construct the matrix of relation, list in-degrees and out-degrees of all vertices, and determine whether the relation is a partial order relation or not.
   - determine whether the function is one–one, onto, or bijective.
   - find the inverse and composition function.
-  - write the recurrence relation and use it to find the value of 𝑃ହ.
+  - write the recurrence relation and use it to find the value of 𝑃5.
-  - write a recursive algorithm to calculate the nᵗʰ term of the sequence and trace the recursive steps to compute 𝑠ସ .
+  - write a recursive algorithm to calculate the nᵗʰ term of the sequence and trace the recursive steps to compute 𝑠4 .
 - Write all the names of members of the group on the front page
 - Submit the assignment as a soft copy through eLearning.